umaritimus/dpk-patches/README.md

 ### Ensure that your `<puppet_base_dir>`\production is a git repository

-1. Navigate to your environment where the dpk modules reside
-2. Create a git repository (if it already doesn't exist...) e.g.
+Navigate to your environment where the dpk modules reside and create a git repository (if it already doesn't exist...) e.g.

     ```powershell
     Set-Location 'c:\ProgramData\PuppetLabs\code\environments\production'